 A9: Yes, we support this.

-Q10: I am happy from network side for this solution and any security considerations for this?
+Q10: I am happy from the network side for this solution and any security considerations for this?

 Q11: Is umbrella license/registration a must have?

-By default Umbrella DNS resolver is used and you can use other DNS resolver such as Google as you like.
+By default, Umbrella DNS resolver is used and you can use other DNS resolvers such as Google as you like.
 If you need umbrella security service, you can buy umbrella license.

 Q12: Do we need to change any DNS configuration in my network or host devices?